MattChanTK/Hylozoic-Series-3/index.md

 ## Graphical User Interface (GUI)

 This has yet to be started.
 It will most likely be written using QT-5 frame work.
-Currently, I am considering either writing it in its native language, C++, or in Python using PySide as a wrapper.

 ## Teensy Firmware